 Because inbound and outbound logistics are ever “thinning” experiences, increasingly mediated via HTTP requests from mobile phones, tablets, laptops or servers, operations become everything behind those applications, and APIs make those experiences effective, relevant, worthwhile, and endearing.
 Request/response becomes the new pipeline.

-The new critical path: Customer experience is the new logistics, and rapid learning, iteration, and integration are the new operations.
+Customer experience is the new logistics, and rapid learning, iteration, and integration are the new operations.

 For consumer companies to differentiate on customer experience, they have to integrate their sales, marketing, and customer support functions — links that were once thought of as secondary.
 These customer-facing departments and customer-facing digital experiences should converge on a shared, ever-updating understanding of who their customer is to tailor their experiences accordingly.
 Moreover, companies must operationalize the learnings and insights from these interactions to contextualize and tailor subsequent experiences.